jfrog/terraform-provider-artifactory/docs/resources/backup.md

 When an `artifactory_backup` resource is configured and enabled to true, backup of the entire Artifactory system will be done automatically and periodically.
 The backup process creates a time-stamped directory in the target backup directory.

-Note that this resource utilizes endpoints which are blocked/removed in the SaaS environment (i.e. in Artifactory online).
-This means this resource cannot be used with the Artifactory SaaS environment.
+**NOTE:** The `artifactory_backup` resource utilizes endpoints which are blocked/removed in SaaS environments (i.e. in Artifactory online), rendering this resource incompatible with Artifactory SaaS environments.

 ## Example Usage